You’ll find out:

 - How to set up a Facebook ad campaign in Ads Manager

-The Ads manager is where you go to create and manage your campaigns, of course!
-In full, you can use the ads manager to:
+The Facebook Ads Manager is where you will go to create and manage your ad campaigns.

 - A/B test your Facebook ad campaigns.